-We have some exciting news to share on this Monday morning.
-We are very pleased to announce that Steven D. Leach, MD, Director of the Dartmouth Cancer Center and the Preston T. and Virginia R. Kelsey Distinguished Chair in Cancer at Dartmouth’s Geisel School of Medicine, has been elected to the prestigious National Academy of Medicine (NAM) .
+Steven D. Leach, MD, Director of the Dartmouth Cancer Center and the Preston T. and Virginia R. Kelsey Distinguished Chair in Cancer at Dartmouth’s Geisel School of Medicine, has been elected to the prestigious National Academy of Medicine (NAM).

-As many of you know, election to the National Academy of Medicine is considered one of the highest honors in the fields of healthcare and medicine, recognizing individuals who have demonstrated outstanding professional achievement and commitment to service.
-Just 100 new members are elected each year and this year’s cohort was announced earlier today at NAM’s annual meeting in Washington, DC, the NAM now has more than 2,400 members.
+Election to the National Academy of Medicine is considered one of the highest honors in the fields of health and medicine and recognizes individuals who have demonstrated outstanding professional achievement and commitment to service.
+With its 100 new members (including 10 international members) announced this week at its annual meeting in Washington, DC, the NAM now has more than 2,400 members.

 “It’s incredibly meaningful to be recognized in this way—an unexpected dream come true, really,” says Leach, who is also a Professor of Molecular and Systems Biology, Surgery, and Medicine at Geisel and serves as Associate Dean for Cancer Programs.